The Beginner’s Guide to Intermittent Fasting

 5. Eat Stop Eat: Fast for 24 hours once or twice per week

-7. Spontaneous Meal Skipping: Skip meals randomly
+7. Spontaneous Meal Skipping: Skip meals spontaneously and randomly

 Why Do Intermittent Fasting?